-Example 3: examples of point of direct shipment (with respect to adjusted to exclude any costs incurred in the international shipment of the good)
+Example 3: examples of point of direct shipment (with respect to the definition of adjusted to exclude any costs incurred in the international shipment of the good)

 A producer has only one factory, located near the center of one of the USMCA countries, at which the producer manufactures finished office chairs.
 The office chairs are shipped from that factory to three warehouses leased by the producer, one on the west coast, one near the factory and one on the east coast.
 The office chairs are shipped to buyers from these warehouses, the shipping location depending on the shipping distance from the buyer.
-Buyers closest to the west coast warehouse are normally supplied by the west coast warehouse, buyers closest to the east coast are normally supplied by the warehouse.
+Buyers closest to the west coast warehouse are normally supplied by the west coast warehouse, buyers closest to the east coast are normally supplied by the warehouse located on the east coast and buyers closest to the warehouse near the factory are normally supplied by that warehouse.
 In this case, the point of direct shipment is the location of the warehouse from which the office chairs are normally shipped to customers in the location in which the buyer is located.